Brompton Bicycle: Company

 In 1976 Andrew Ritchie founded the company, named after the Brompton Oratory, a landmark visible from his bedroom workshop where the first prototypes were built.
 At the time he was working as a gardener.
 Ritchie obtained backing from friends and sought to license the design, but after five years began manufacturing the bicycle design himself.
 Production ground to a halt in 1982 after which Ritchie continued to explore possibilities for continued manufacturing whilst undertaking other jobs.

 Finally in 1986, again with backing from friends and former customers, enough was raised to resume production on a larger scale.
 With a bank loan underwritten by Julian Vereker (founder of Naim Audio), production was restarted in a railway arch in Brentford.
 By early 1988, mass-production Brompton bicycles were once again in circulation.

-From 2002, when Will Butler-Adams joined the firm (he became Managing Director in 2008), to 2013, production increased from 6,000 to approximately 40,000 bikes per year.
+From 2002, when Will Butler-Adams joined the firm (he became managing director in 2008), to 2013, production increased from 6,000 to approximately 40,000 bikes per year.
 The workforce increased from 24 to 190.

 In March 2009, Brompton Bicycle achieved a record monthly turnover of just under £1 million; the employees were rewarded with fish and chips.
 In the same month, the company stated that it was hoping to continue a 25% rate of growth; partially enabled by switching to just-in-time stocking for some of the parts being sourced from suppliers, and by having those suppliers hold the stock until it is needed rather than parts living for periods at the Brompton factory.

 The company was awarded The Queen's Award for Export in 1995.

 In the Queen's Birthday Honours of 21 April 2010, the company was awarded two Queen's Awards for Enterprise, in the Innovation and International Trade categories.
 This was the second time Brompton had won the International Trade Award, they first received it in 1995.
 It is very rare for a company to receive two of these awards in one year.

-Will Butler-Adams, Managing Director, was awarded Order of the British Empire in 2015.
+Will Butler-Adams, managing director, was awarded Order of the British Empire in 2015.
 In July 2015 a plan to move the company from Brentford to nearby Greenford was reported.
 In February 2022 another move, from Greenford to Ashford, Kent was announced.

+In June 2026, Brompton Bicycle sold a 15% stake of the company (collectively worth £18 million) to French sports retailer Decathlon (10%) and Chinese investment group BA Capital (5%).
+The deal will enable the company to realise cash from the sale of the shares and also to enter growth markets such as Germany and China.